Seth Borenstein

 the mysterious killer that is wiping out many of the nation's honeybees could have a devastating effect on America's dinner plate, perhaps even reducing us to a glorified bread-and-water diet."

-Here's a radio discussion, by several university researchers, of the vanishing bees dilemma.
+radio discussion, by several university researchers, of the vanishing bees dilemma.